swiftdemand/swiftprotocol/README.md

 ## Protections

 ### Skip Attack
-If nodes are in the following order \[Bad Node]\[Good Node]\[Bad Node] then the two bad nodes can collude to skip over the good node.
-When it is the first bad node’s time to create a block, they can create a block immediately, and only broadcast to the next bad node in the list.
+If nodes are in the order _<Bad Node> <Good Node> <Bad Node>_, then the two bad nodes can collude to skip over the good node.
+When it's the first bad node’s turn to create a block, it can create a block immediately, and only broadcast to the next bad node in the list.
 The second bad node can then wait 10 seconds, sign the node, and then broadcast it normally.
 The chain with the two bad nodes will be accepted since it is longer.
 While this attack is normally harmless it does allow colluding bad nodes to take control of the network with only 25% +1 of the nodes if the nodes happen to be optimally placed.

 ### Incubation Periods
 All new Swift Citizens that join the Swift Protocol will be placed into an incubation period of one week.
 This prevents Identity Providers from creating fake accounts to quickly create a bunch of fake Swifts and gives Nodes sufficient time to ban the offending Identity Provider.